 As the virus continues to sweep across the world, we have put together essential resources for those interested in tackling the coronavirus infodemic.
 On this page, you can find information on what the online platforms are doing to combat coronavirus mis— and disinformation.
 You can find content on the narratives, trends, and strategies defining the infodemic, whether that’s via our weekly Disinfo Updates or research.
 Moreover, we have dedicated sections on free tools to use, commentary on the infodemic, as well as its impact on our societies.

-- Our Managing Director, Gary Machado, recently shared a few words on the need to be cautious with attribution in the context of foreign interference and COVID-19 disinformation.
+- Our Managing Director, Gary Machado, shared a few words on the need to be cautious with attribution in the context of foreign interference and COVID-19 disinformation.

 - Platforms’ responses to Covid-19 Mis- and Disinformation: We analysed the blogposts, statements, and updates in policies from the platforms to combine a comprehensive overview of the measures undertaken.